-While natural gas is naturally odorless, a ‘rotten egg’ odor is added so you and your family can easily detect even the smallest leak.
-Teach everyone in your home or business to recognize this ‘rotten egg’ smell and take the following steps should someone suspect a leak:
+Natural gas is naturally odorless.
+A ‘rotten egg’ odorant is added so you and your family can detect even the smallest leak.
+Use our scratch n’ sniff enclosed at the beginning of this book to teach everyone in your home or business to recognize the smell of danger—and be sure to take the following steps should someone suspect a leak:

 1. Clear your home or business immediately.

 2. Once safely outside, call your local FPU office to report a leak.
 (Or dial 911 once safely outside if you sense a more serious emergency.)

 3. Do not re-enter your home or business until an emergency responder or an FPU qualified service technician determines that it is safe to do so.

 - Use a cell phone or telephone until securely outside the location

 - Smoke, light a match or do anything else that may cause a spark, which could result in an explosion or fire

 - Turn on or off any electric switches